WaleedLens/ImagesHelper/README.md

 # ImagesHelper

-#This project would help you to organize your persnal images (i.e photos of your family).
+#This project would help you to organize your personal images (i.e photos of your family).
 Simple by enable search by date/title/...To add
 #This project is the backend for another project.

 #Rough plan of the this API: